-#4 Updated by Ward Vandewege about 5 years ago
+#4 Updated by Ward Vandewege over 6 years ago

 That distinction is correct.
 I also have another way almost ready to download each set of data, by using workbench.
 I've created projects for both kinds of data, and am wrapping up some information for Madeleine to get at the data that way.
 Anyway, what you're doing is fine too; it will be good to indicate on the download page which files originate from Harvard PGP.

-#5 Updated by Phil Hodgson about 5 years ago
+#5 Updated by Phil Hodgson over 6 years ago

 Okay, that's good.